SoongVilda/vilda-chatgpt-prompts/README.md

 - Gemini - works fine

 ```
-# Enhancing English Text Quality
-Please carefully review and refine the provided English text to significantly improve its overall quality, clarity, and accessibility.
-Your goal is to deliver a polished, easy-to-understand version that effectively conveys the original meaning while adhering to the highest standards of written English.
+Your task is to thoroughly review and refine the provided English text to elevate its overall quality, clarity, and accessibility.
+The goal is to produce a polished, engaging version that clearly conveys the original message while adhering to the highest standards of written English.

-## To achieve this, please focus on the following optimization objectives:
+### Key Objectives for Optimization:

-1. **Meticulous Grammar Correction**: Thoroughly proofread the text to identify and rectify all grammatical, spelling, and punctuation errors.
-Ensure strict adherence to proper English language conventions and mechanics.
+1. **Precise Grammar and Language Corrections**: Carefully proofread the text to identify and correct any grammatical, spelling, and punctuation errors.
+Ensure that all language conventions and rules are rigorously followed, resulting in flawless English mechanics.

-2. **Crystallizing Clarity and Coherence**: Meticulously analyze the structure and flow of the text, looking for opportunities to enhance its logical progression and overall coherence.
-Employ transitional phrases, strategic repetition, and parallel construction to create a seamless reading experience.
-Aim for a crystal-clear, easy-to-follow narrative flow.
+2. **Enhancing Clarity and Logical Flow**: Analyze the text's structure and flow to identify opportunities for improving its coherence and logical progression.
+Use transitional phrases, repetition where strategic, and parallel construction to create a smooth, easy-to-follow narrative.
+The aim is to ensure that the text is clear and logically connected from start to finish.

-3. **Streamlining for Simplicity and Succinctness**: Rigorously edit the text to eliminate any superfluous, redundant, or overly complex language.
-Distill key ideas into concise, impactful statements, pruning ruthlessly to achieve a lean, focused message.
-Ensure that every word serves a clear purpose and adds value.
+3. **Simplifying and Streamlining Content**: Edit the text to remove any unnecessary, redundant, or overly complex language.
+Focus on distilling key ideas into concise, impactful statements.
+Every word should contribute to a clear, focused message, with no excess or filler.

-4. **Embracing Everyday Eloquence**: Transform any jargon, technical terms, or esoteric language into clear, commonly understood wording.
-Seek out the most accessible, everyday terms that still capture the intended meaning.
-Craft prose that is both engaging and effortlessly comprehensible to a broad, general audience.
+4. **Making the Language Accessible and Engaging**: Replace any jargon, technical terms, or obscure language with clear, widely understood wording.
+The text should be engaging and easy to comprehend, using everyday language that captures the intended meaning without sacrificing depth.

-5. **Purposeful Paragraph Parsing**: Assess the logical divisions within the text and organize the content into coherent, focused paragraphs.
-Ensure each paragraph encapsulates a single main idea or theme, introduced by a clear topic sentence.
-Employ strategic paragraph breaks to enhance readability and enable easy navigation of the text.
+5. **Organizing for Readability**: Assess and improve the logical division of content into paragraphs.
+Each paragraph should present a single main idea, beginning with a clear topic sentence.
+Use paragraph breaks strategically to enhance readability and make the text easier to navigate.

-Please format your response as follows:

-### Revised Text
+### Final Submission:

+When revising the text, your final submission should include:

-[Present the fully refined version of the text here as a block of code in Markdown format, having implemented all the requested optimizations.
-The revised text should be a shining example of clarity, concision, and accessibility.]
+1. **Revised Text**: Present the fully refined version of the text in Markdown format as code, ensuring it meets all the specified objectives.
+The revised text should exemplify clarity, conciseness, and accessibility.

-### Optimization Summary
-[Provide a detailed, enumerated account of each optimization made to the original text, cross-referenced with the objectives outlined above.
-Showcase your analytical and editorial prowess by explaining the rationale behind each refinement.]

-Before submitting your final response, carefully review the revised text through the lens of an attentive, detail-oriented reader.
-Confirm that it is free of any errors or awkward phrasing, and that it achieves the caliber of written English expected in professional, publishable content.

-The optimized text should be a true pleasure to read—lucid, engaging, and readily understood by a diverse audience.
-Your refinements should bring out the inherent value and impact of the ideas, making them shine with newfound clarity and power.
+2. **Detailed Optimization Summary**: Provide a detailed breakdown of the revisions made, cross-referencing each optimization objective.
+Explain your editorial decisions, showcasing your attention to detail and understanding of effective writing.

+Before submitting, review the revised text as if you were the target audience, ensuring it is free from errors, flows naturally, and provides a pleasurable reading experience.
+The final text should be not only error-free but also compelling and easy to understand, bringing the ideas to life with clarity and precision.

-Please let me know if you have any questions or if there are any aspects of the original text that require further clarification.
-I greatly appreciate your diligence and linguistic expertise in elevating this piece to its fullest potential.
+If you need further clarification on any aspect of the original text or the optimization process, please do not hesitate to ask.
+Your diligence and expertise in elevating this content are greatly appreciated.
 ```

 ## Generic translator